When Should Families Hire a College Counselor? Sophomore Year Vs. Junior Year

 • Essay direction: begin thinking about essay topics before the summer of senior year, so drafting begins in August rather than scrambling in October

-Starting in 12th Grade: Damage Control and Targeted Help
+Starting in 12th Grade: Focused Application Support

 Families who have not worked with a counselor through the junior year can still benefit from professional support in senior year, but the nature of that support is different.
 By senior year, the academic record is fixed.
 The testing window has largely closed.
 The college list may or may not be well-constructed.

-Senior year engagement at College Flight Path is focused on: completing the applications as effectively as possible, given the existing record, essay coaching, financial aid navigation, and decision support when offers arrive.
+Senior year engagement at College Flight Path® is focused on: completing the applications as effectively as possible, given the existing record, essay coaching, financial aid navigation, and decision support when offers arrive.
 It is not the optimal scenario, but it is valuable, and it is far better than navigating the final stretch without guidance.

-The College Flight Path Approach to Entry Points
+The College Flight Path® Approach to Entry Points

-College Flight Path meets families where they are in the process.
+College Flight Path® meets families where they are in the process.
 We do not have a single mandatory entry point, and we do not tell families they waited too long.
 Every entry point produces different work, and we have worked effectively with families at every stage.

 What we can say clearly: the earlier the engagement, the more options the family has, the less time pressure affects decisions, and the more the student's application reflects genuine development rather than last-minute assembly.